-Medical Device Regulation (MDR) are a set of recent European regulations aimed to enhance patient safety and modernize public health.
+Medical Device Regulation (MDR) is a set of recent European regulations aimed to enhance patient safety and modernise public health.
 Published in May 2017 by the European Commission (EU COM), they are an overhaul and expansion of the MDD (Medical Device Directives) first established in 1992.

 EUDAMED is a momentous master data undertaking requiring the submission of regulatory & clinical information for every individual device sold in the EU economic zone including both structured master data and unstructured clinical documents.
 Medical device manufacturers doing business within the EU must comply with these requirements for Unique Device Identification (UDI) and device registration, necessitating that 180+ product data attributes and a dozen or so reports/forms be submitted to EUDAMED before its go-live date of May 2022.